api-platform/core/README.md

 #### Creating custom filters

-Custom filters can be written by implementing the `Dunglas\JsonLdApiBundle\Api\Filter\FilterInterface` interface Doctrine ORM filters must implement the `Dunglas\JsonLdApiBundle\Doctrine\Orm\FilterInterface`.
+Custom filters can be written by implementing the `Dunglas\ApiBundle\Api\Filter\FilterInterface` interface Doctrine ORM filters must implement the `Dunglas\ApiBundle\Doctrine\Orm\FilterInterface`.
 They can interact directly with the Doctrine `QueryBuilder`.

-Don't forget to register your custom filters with the `Dunglas\JsonLdApiBundle\Api\Resource::addFilter()` method.
+Don't forget to register your custom filters with the `Dunglas\ApiBundle\Api\Resource::addFilter()` method.

 ### Serialization groups